NathanKr/dom-parser-playground/README.md

 <h2>Motivation</h2>
-DomParser recive an html string and return HTML element
+DomParser recive an html string and return HTML element.
+This is part of the DOM api so use it on the client side

 <h2>Usage</h2>